 Then, there is the Olive Garden version (popular U.S. restaurant chain), which features Italian sausage and heavy cream that makes it a bit more decadent and perhaps more caloric.
-Both are equally delicious and we wanted to create a hybrid version for this Instant Pot Zuppa Toscana recipe.
+Both are equally delicious and we wanted to create a healthy hybrid version for this Instant Pot Zuppa Toscana recipe.

 You can easily turn this soup into a gluten-free or lower-carb meal by omitting the crusty bread when serving the soup.
 White potatoes can be replaced with sweet potatoes and/or diced zucchini.

 We are using dried Cannelinin (white) beans in this recipe, which are pre-soaked in plenty of water for 8-12 hours.
 Make sure to rinse the soaked beans really well before adding to the soup.